ktaranov/sqlserver-kit/Utilities/README.md

 The bcp utility can be used to import large numbers of new rows into SQL Server tables or to export data out of tables into data files.
 Except when used with the queryout option, the utility requires no knowledge of Transact-SQL.
 To import data into a table, you must either use a format file created for that table or understand the structure of the table and the types of data that are valid for its columns.

+## RML Utilities for SQL Server <a id="rml"></a>
+Download page: [RML Utilities for SQL Server]<br/>
+Release date: 2014-12-12<br/>
+Support Version: 2008/2012/2014/2016<br/>
+Author: Microsoft<br/>
+Free version: Yes<br/>
+Price: No

+The RML utilities allow you to process SQL Server trace files and view reports showing how SQL Server is performing.
+For example, you can quickly see:
+ - Which application, database or login is using the most resources, and which queries are responsible for that
+ - Whether there were any plan changes for a batch during the time when the trace was captured and how each of those plans performed
+ - What queries are running slower in todays data compared to a previous set of data

 ## GraphView <a id="graphview"></a>